 Dried fruit, chopped:

 Optional: chopped apricot delight

 1 – Combine all dry ingredients in a large bowl (or bread tub)

 2 – Combine all wet ingredients in a saucepan and heat until just boiling

 3 – Add wet mix to dry ingredients and mix well

-4 – Line a baking tray (with sides) with Glad Bake and add 5 heaped ladel-fulls of the granola mix.
+4 – Line a baking tray (with sides) with Glad Bake and add 5 heaped ladel-fulls of the granola mix (7 scoops in the large trays).
 Bake for 13 minutes, stir and bake for another 12 minutes or until starting to dry.
 Repeat until all has been baked.

 5 – Allow granola to cool before adding the chopped fruit